Dacres0/Software-Engineering-Match-/README.md

 <ins>**_Sprint 1 – Game Design and Mockups_**</ins>

-Plan the core functions of the game, as such we have already begun on working on the wireframes and mockups for how the game should present itself and be played.
+- Plan the core functions of the game, as such we have already begun on working on the wireframes and mockups for how the game should present itself and be played.

-Create a Git repository to organise the code.
+- Create a Git repository to organise the code.

 <ins>**_Sprint 2 - Core Implementation_**</ins>

-Create a basic game loop, to get from menu > mode > game > quit and/or replay.
+- Create a basic game loop, to get from menu > mode > game > quit and/or replay.

-Implement Child Mode first as it's easier, with interactive images and collision detection.
+- Implement Child Mode first as it's easier, with interactive images and collision detection.

-Implement Adult Mode, with a more sophisticated system of timers, scoring, lives, and categories.
+- Implement Adult Mode, with a more sophisticated system of timers, scoring, lives, and categories.

 <ins>**_Sprint 3 – Advanced Implementation_**</ins>

-Adding a timer, and penalty system to Adult Mode.
+- Adding a timer, and penalty system to Adult Mode.

-Adding a win/loss condition to Adult Mode.
+- Adding a win/loss condition to Adult Mode.

-Add a functioning replayability mechanic to both modes.
+- Add a functioning replayability mechanic to both modes.

 <ins>**_Sprint 4 – Debug and Testing_**</ins>

-Individually test each function added to the game.
+- Individually test each function added to the game.

-Log bugs encountered and testing within a test plan.
+- Log bugs encountered and testing within a test plan.

-Playtest both modes.
+- Playtest both modes.

 <ins>**_Sprint 5 – Deployment_**</ins>

+- Deploy the website on any hosting service.

 <ins>**_Sprint 6 – Post Project Documentation_**</ins>

-Peer review of our group members, and critical reflection document on individual achievements and contributions.
+- Peer review of our group members, and critical reflection document on individual achievements and contributions.